Baa Atoll Maldives Travel Guide

 Prepare both physical and digital copies of everything important.

 The Maldives islands functions on 230V, 50Hz electricity.
-You will find Type G sockets (UK 3-pin).
+You will find A TYPE g plug (uk style) sockets (UK 3-pin).
 Some resorts may also feature Type D (Indian) and Type A or b (US) outlets.

 Capture the incredible marine life.
 An Underwater camera is essential.

-Regularly back up photos and videos to cloud services (Google Drive, Dropbox).
+Regularly back up photographs and video clips to cloud services (Google Drive, Dropbox).

 Bring a Portable hard drive for additional storage of memories.

-Drone use is not allowed in many areas and often requires permits.
+Drone use is restricted in many areas and often requires permits.
 Research completely before bringing one.

-Assemble a Basic first aid kit with items for a tropical, marine environment.
+Assemble a Basic first aid kit with items for a tropical, sea environment.
 Bring an adequate supply of all your prescription medications.

 These items are essential for your health and ease in the tropical environment.